How are Pain and Suffering Damages Calculated?

 Pain and suffering compensation is meant to provide financial assistance in recognition of a plaintiff’s losses in an attemtp to provide the injured plaintiff with money in which to make his or her injuries more bearable.

-Lawsuits seeks to balance fairness and justice through compensation: the payment of money from the at-fault person or company to the victim, in order to restore matters to their pre-accident state, as best he can.
-Pain and suffering damages are part of a category of damages called non-economic or non-pecuniary damages – meaning not related to income or wage loss.
+Lawsuits seek to balance fairness and justice through compensation: the payment of money from the at-fault person or company to the victim in order to restore matters to their pre-accident state as best he can.
+Pain and suffering damages are part of a category of damages called non-economic or non-pecuniary damages – meaning they are not related to income or wage loss.
 They are damages which flow from a victim’s injuries that are not quantifiable in monetary terms.
-In other words, you can’t put a direct number on damages it as you can with a a debt, or a mortgage that was defaulted.
+In other words, you can’t put a direct number on damages as you can with a debt or a mortgage that was defaulted.
 In these cases, there is a “fixed number” you can sue for.

 Non-economic or non-pecuniary damages include: